Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 Quinoa Seeds surrounded with vi.tamin B rich Vegetables

-Certain chemotherapy medications must be taken with folate and B12 to minimize the risk of severe drug toxicities.
-If your cancer care team recommends these cancer-fighting vitamins during therapy, take them exactly as prescribed to minimize the risk of serious treatment side effects.
+Folate and B12 are required with some chemotherapy medications to minimize the risk of severe drug toxicities.
+If your cancer care team recommends these cancer-fighting vitamins during therapy, take them exactly as prescribed to reduce the risk of serious treatment side effects.

 Vitamin B Food Sources